spences10/cheat-sheets/git.md

 git merge upstream/dev
 ```

+Take a look at [syncing a fork] for more details.

 ## Sync a remote fork on Github

 1. Open your fork on GitHub.
 1. Click on Pull Requests.
 1. Click on New Pull Request.
 By default, GitHub will compare the
-    original with your fork, and there shouldn’t be anything to
+    original with your fork, and there shouldn't be anything to
-    compare if you didn’t make any changes.
+    compare if you didn't make any changes.
 1. Click on Try `switching the base`.
 Now GitHub will compare your
     fork with the original, and you should see all the latest changes.
 1. Click on Click to create a pull request for this comparison and